 Another interesting item about the Passiflora is that they are very popular with butterflies such as zebra longwing and gulf fritillary butterfly.

-Question: Are the fruits of passion flowers edible?
+Question: Are passion fruits edible?

-Is The Passionflower An Annual or Perennial?
+Is The Passionflower Vine An Annual or Perennial?

 In climates that experience warm winter temperatures, it is a woody plant.
 In very cold temperatures, the above-ground vegetation dies off during winter and the plant is herbaceous.